j4ckxyz/twitter-to-bsky/README.md

 This will:
 1. Fetch recent tweets from each configured Twitter account
 2. Filter out replies, retweets, and quote tweets (based on config)
+3. **Detect Twitter threads** (self-replies) and crosspost them as Bluesky threads
+4. **Auto-split long posts** (>300 chars) into threaded posts
-3. Download and process media (images/videos) with proper aspect ratios
+5. Download and process media (images/videos) with proper aspect ratios
-4. Remove t.co links from media-only posts
+6. Remove t.co links from media-only posts
-5. Post new tweets to the corresponding Bluesky account
+7. Post new tweets to the corresponding Bluesky account
-6. Track posted tweets in `crosspost-log.json` to avoid duplicates
+8. Track posted tweets in `crosspost-log.json` to avoid duplicates

 **Important:** Make sure to disable dry run mode in your config when you're ready to actually post!